Building a Mini-ITX PC with Teenage Engineering Computer-1 and Apple Studio Display

 What's next?

 I'm probably gonna buy a new keyboard dedicated to this PC.
 I tried to map the Apple Magic Keyboard to Windows, but it's just a pain in the ass.
-I'm also thinking of attaching a magnetic dust filter to the case, just for extra protection.
+I'm also thinking of attaching a magnetic dust filter to the case, just for an extra protection.

 References & Kudos